prof-rossetti/products-api-flask/README.md

 # Products API (Flask)

+## Usage

 Use the read-only version of this API in production at https://nyu-info-2335-products-api.herokuapp.com/.

-## Usage

-### Endpoints
+### Endpoints (Read-only)

   + GET `/products`
-  + GET `/product/:id`
+  + GET `/products/:id`

 ## [Contributing](/CONTRIBUTING.md)